Alvanosh/ALUVENGEANCE/README.md

 It’s not just a toolset — it’s a philosophy: "Strike first.
 Strike smart.
 Stay ethical."

-Created by Alvanosh Jojo, a passionate ethical hacker from Kerala, India, ALUVENGEANCE is a bold step toward democratizing ethical hacking tools and empowering the next generation of cyber guardians.
+Created by Alvanosh Jojo, a passionate ethical hacker .
+ALUVENGEANCE is a bold step toward democratizing ethical hacking tools and empowering the next generation of cyber guardians.